Lautaro: Early life

-During this period he had a certain level of friendship with one of Valdivia’s principal captains by the name of Marcos Veas, who taught Lautaro how to use different kinds of weapons and cavalry tactics.
-This was a typical practice because as a yanakuna Lautaro was responsible to serve as an indigenous assistant during battles.
+During this period he had a certain level of friendship with one of Valdivia's principal captains by the name of Marcos Veas, who taught Lautaro how to use different kinds of weapons and cavalry tactics.
+This was a typical practice because as a yanakuna, Lautaro was responsible to serve as an indigenous assistant during battles.

-According to the Chilean novelist Isabel Allende in her historical novel, Inés del Alma Mía, the boy Lautaro had deliberately allowed himself to be captured by the Spanish in order to learn their secrets, and made no attempt to escape until he felt he had learned enough.
+According to the Chilean novelist Isabel Allende in her historical novel, Inés del Alma Mía, the boy Lautaro had deliberately allowed himself to be captured by the Spaniards in order to learn their secrets, and made no attempt to escape until he felt he had learned enough.
 In any case, he fled twice, first in 1550 and for good in 1552.
-In 1553 (the year Lautaro turned 19), the Mapuches convened to decide how to respond to the Spanish invasion.
+In 1553 (the year Lautaro turned 19), the Mapuche convened to decide how to respond to the Spanish invasion.
 The convention decided upon war.
 The toqui Caupolicán chose Lautaro as vice toqui because he had served as a page in the Spanish cavalry, and thereby possessed knowledge of how to defeat the mounted conquistadors.
 Lautaro introduced use of horses to the Mapuche and designed better combat tactics.
 He organized a large, cohesive army—a military formation unfamiliar to the Mapuche.